MidnightSlicer/mnsr.win/index.md

 <img style="border:0;margin-top:2rem;" src="../public/images/midnightslicer.png" alt="MidnightSlicer logo">

 # Hello!
-I am Dylan
+I am Dylan.
 Welcome to my little blog.
 This is my place to be on the internet.
 My home.
 Welcome in!
 This site basically contains my personal thoughts and idea that I wanted to write down.
 I find writing to be therapeutic and it encourages creativity.
 As for my current tech stuff, I use [Arch](https://archlinux.org/) (btw) on my main computer and [GrapheheOS](https://grapheneos.org/) on my phone.
 ## What do I do?